 Shorter nosed dogs can find it difficult to breathe if they work too hard, so listen out for laboured breathing.

-When you are exercising your dog every day be sure to watch out for signs of overexertion such as panting, limping, or flat out refusing to go any further.
+When you are exercising your dog every day be sure to watch out for signs of overexertion.
+These include panting, limping, or flat out refusing to go any further.

 Walking in all weathers

 Dogs need exercise every day, but the changing seasons can prove challenging.
-Here’s some tips for walking in all weathers and don’t forget that you can continue to provide the mental and physical stimulation your dog needs in difficult weather as well as adjust how much you feed to avoid a paunch.
+Here’s some tips for walking in all weathers.
+You can continue to provide the mental and physical stimulation your dog needs in difficult weather as well as adjust how much you feed to avoid a paunch.

 Keeping dogs safe in the summer

-We all know that dogs shouldn’t be left in hot cars and similarly dogs can suffer from heatstroke on their walks.
-If it’s going to be very hot, you’ll want to change up your walking routine so you can avoid the sun at its hottest and go for a 20-30-minute walk in the early morning and late evening.
+We all know dogs shouldn’t be left in hot cars.
+Similarly dogs can suffer from heatstroke on their walks.
+If it’s going to be very hot, change up your walking routine to avoid the sun at its hottest.
+It’s best to go for a 20-30-minute walk in the early morning and late evening.

 The ground can get incredibly hot and scorch our dog’s paws.
-As a general rule, if it’s too hot for you to comfortable have your hand on the floor, it’s too hot for your dog.
-Plan a route that involves shade and hydration, even if this means you bringing a big water bottle and umbrella with you.
+As a general rule, if it’s too hot for you to comfortably have your hand on the floor, it’s too hot for your dog.
+Plan a route that involves shade and hydration.
+It’s a good idea to bring a big water bottle and umbrella with you.

 Walking your dog in winter, come rain or snow

-Rain or snow is usually no deterrent to a daring dog, but you can try to reduce their exposure to the elements by choosing to walk in places that have some shelter, like big trees or covered outdoor areas.
-Being out for long periods of time in lots of cold rain or snow could cause hypothermia, so put on the pooch’s waterproof jacket if they need to wear one.
+Rain or snow is usually no deterrent to a daring dog.
+You can try to reduce their exposure to the elements by choosing to walk in places that have some shelter, like big trees or covered outdoor areas.
+Being out for long periods of time in lots of cold rain or snow could cause hypothermia so put on the pooch’s waterproof jacket if they need to wear one.

-Some dogs love to dress up and others don’t like Smudge, but in cold, wet weather outdoor clothing is your friend particularly for short coated breeds like greyhounds.
+Some dogs love to dress up.
+Others like Smudge don’t.
+But in cold, wet weather outdoor clothing is your friend particularly for short coated breeds like greyhounds.
 Keep them warm with an appropriate jumper or coat.

-When it snows, for some dogs like lhasa apsos, the snow can get stuck in their fur and restrict their movement on walks.
+When it snows, for some dogs like lhasa apsos, snow can get stuck in their fur restricting their movement.
 It might sound counterintuitive but its best to keep the fur around their feet nice and trim during the winter to help here.
 Similarly, to hot weather burning their paws, you wouldn’t want them to get frost bite.
 Fret not booties are here and will keep their tootsies nice and snug.
 If your dog really opposes to booties try to find a clearer path for walks and always towel dry a wet dog when you get in.

 Indoor exercise for your dog

 As well as their daily walkies, you can also exercise your dog inside.
-Encouraging them to run up and down your stairs is a great game; just make sure the stairs are clear and check for snagged carpet or other hazards to ensure they can’t trip or hurt themselves.
-If you live in a block of flats you could also walk them up and down the communal stairs.
+For dogs that can take on stairs, chasing a ball up your stairs is a great game; just make sure the stairs are carpeted and clear of any hazards to ensure they can’t trip or hurt themselves e.g. check for snagged carpet.

-Taking your furball for a walk around your local large pet store is a chance for them to enjoy a leisurely stroll that has endless amusements to sniff and discover.
+Doggy day out.
+Take your furball for a walk around your local large pet store.
+It’s another way to get them moving and a chance for them to enjoy a leisurely stroll that has endless amusements to sniff and discover.

 How to get enough exercise for your dog when you work